DTJF/fbdoc/src/doc/Usage.md

 --geany-mode and then use the operating system commands to control the data flow in and from \Proj.

-Ie this is useful when we don't use Geany IDE or when we want to get templates for a complete file or a bunch of files at once.
+Ie. this is useful when we don't use Geany IDE or when we want to get templates for a complete file or a bunch of files at once.
 We can pipe the files context to the \Proj STDIN channel and the fb-doc output to a file.